BlueBrain/MorphIO/doc/feature/compartmentReport.md

-Additions to compartmentReport to support ZeroEQ streams {#compartmentReport}
+Additions to compartmentReport to support ZeroEQ streams {#compartment_report}
 ============

 ## Motivation